-As the project focused on Austrian companies, the main results presented here are available in German only so far.
-For any questions, please do not hesitate to contact the department IV/6 at the Federal Ministry of Health and Womens‘ Affairs as the project’s coordinator.
+As the project focused on Austrian companies, the main results presented here are currently available in German only so far.
+For any questions, please do not hesitate to contact the department III/6 at the Federal Chancellery as the project’s coordinator.

 The project: context, activities and target groups

-During the WU’s subproject expert interviews with board members, CEOs, legal experts and head hunters, and literature studies were also used to explore the idealtypical and de facto practices of board nominations in Austria.
-The findings created the base for programming the prototype of an online simulation game allowing players to reflect their decisions while nominating new members to their company’s advisory board.
+During WU’s subproject, expert interviews with board members, CEOs, legal experts and head hunters as well as literature studies were drawn on to explore the idealtypical and de facto practices of board nominations in Austria.
+The findings provided the base for programming the prototype of an online simulation game allowing players to reflect their decisions while nominating new members to their company’s advisory board.
 Results of research and pre-testing were published and presented in articles and conferences to company representatives, researchers, and executive search consultants.